Updated April 2022

-Costs Now moderate, along with vehicle immigration fees and the carnet.
+Costs Moderate, along with vehicle immigration fees and the carnet.

 With a vehicle border formalities are among the most protracted in Africa, if not the world; it can take many hours – or days if shipping in.
 Buy insurance and ‘rent’ number plates at the border – sounds simple but it won’t be quick.
 A carnet is still needed, though some claim a fee of $400 will work.